danperryy/Python-ODB-Scan-Tool/docs/Commands.md

 # Mode 06

+<span style="color:red">*WARNING: mode 06 is experimental.
+While it passes software tests, it has not been tested on a real vehicle.
+Any debug output for this mode would be greatly appreciated.*</span>

 Mode 06 commands are used to monitor various test results from the vehicle.
 All commands in this mode return the same datatype, as described in the [Monitor Response](Responses.md#monitors-mode-06-responses) section.
 Currently, mode 06 commands are only implemented for CAN protocols (ISO 15765-4).

 |PID    | Name                        | Description                                | Response Value        |